bgamari/ghc-wiki-import/commentary/rts/stm.md

 >
 >
-> The set of `TVar`s that are written to durring a transaction.
+> The set of `TVar`s that are written to during a transaction.
 In the code each written `TVar` is called an "update entry" in the transactional record.
 >
 >